yannelli/LarAgent/README.md

 There are three ways to create and register tools in your agent:

 1. **Using the registerTools Method**
-This method allows you to programmatically create and register tools:
+This method allows you to programmatically create and register tools using the `LarAgent\Tool` class:

 ```php
 use LarAgent\Tool;